WATCH THE VIDEO & TAKE A TOUR

 1. How long are the sessions?
 Can a child attend for one week only?

-Our traditional camp session runs for a duration of 9 weeks from June 4 – August 3.
+Our traditional camp season runs for a duration of 9 weeks.
 It’s broken up into three 3 week segments.
-You may enroll for a duration of 3 weeks, 6 weeks or 9 weeks.
-You can also register for 1 week only for our Specialty Camps.
-To learn more about our 1 week programs check out the page titled Specialty Camps.
+You may enroll for a duration of 1, 2 or 3 weeks, 6 weeks or 9 weeks.
+You can also register for 1 week only for our Specialty or Tripping Camps.
+To learn more about our 1 week programs check out the page titled Programs.

 2. How long is the camp day?
 Can I send my child for an abbreviated day?
 Do you offer extended care?